Best Baby Carriers and Slings

 Here are some other babywearing safety tips.

-- Prevent hip dysplasia: One of the main concerns for any parent using a baby carrier is if their child will develop infant hip dysplasia.
+- Position your baby correctly: Some parents have concerns that using a baby carrier could cause their child to develop infant hip dysplasia.
 Hip dysplasia is most likely to occur during the first six months and is caused when the ball and socket of the hips aren’t aligned.
 This can happen when a baby’s hips are forced to stretch unnaturally.
 Hip dysplasia prevention starts with understanding how to correctly position your child in the carrier or sling so his hips are flexed at an angle around your torso instead of hanging straight down.
+Most baby carriers are designed to keep babies' hips flexed as long as the caregiver wears the carrier correctly.

 - Buy your carrier new from a reputable manufacturer: You can buy a lot of baby and toddler items second-hand, but when it comes to safety items like baby carriers, you should stick to new models from a reputable manufacturer.
 This will ensure that the carrier has been inspected and meets all safety guidelines.
 Buying it new also ensures that there aren’t any weak spots or loose stitching.
 Rest assured that all the brands listed on this guide are reputable brands.